 World Cup prize money disparity is an obstacle to Equal Pay

 World Cup prize money continues to be a sticking point for equality in soccer despite the historic equal pay agreement between U.S. Soccer and its men’s and women’s teams.
 The U.S. national teams earlier this year decided to split prize money.
-That means the haul from playing in the sport’s most prestigious tournaments will be distributed equally between players for both teams.
+That means that the haul from playing in the sport’s most prestigious tournaments will be distributed equally between players for both teams.
 It was a landmark agreement and hailed as an important step for equality even beyond sports.
 But other nations haven’t followed suit.

 At G-20, FIFA head calls for World Cup ceasefire in Ukraine

 GENEVA (AP) — FIFA president Gianni Infantino has urged world leaders to call for a ceasefire in Russia’s invasion of Ukraine during the World Cup that starts later this week.
 It came after he asked World Cup teams this month to avoid political and human rights issues swirling around host nation Qatar and focus just on soccer.
 Infantino seemed to stray from his own advice on a trip Tuesday from the Arabian Gulf to Indonesia for the Group of 20 meeting.
 Infantino ueged world leader to “think on a temporary ceasefire, for one month, for the duration of the FIFA World Cup.”